Luxman-Madapatha/CSV_Name_Search/README.md

 ## Performance Requirements

 - The software program-script can be used on a low configuration PC
-- The software program-script can support bulk searches [10,0000+ records]
+- The software program-script can support bulk searches [up to 1000,000 records]

 ## Deliverables